SirJohnK/LocalizationResourceManager.Maui/README.md

 ## Custom binding in XAML
 Use the `TranslateBindingExtension` for custom binding with format and plural support.
+- Specific Resource Manager handling described for `TranslateExtension`, also applies for `TranslateBindingExtension`!

 *Plural support in XAML*